784th Bomber Squadron / 466th Bomb Group

 First Leutnant Christ Mugianis in an official portrait, probably after his graduation from Bombardiers school, before posted for overseas duty.
 Chris Manners as he was usually known in the USAAF applied for pilot and was accepted as an aviation cadet.
 He flew 10 hours with Piper Cub PT-1 and 15 hours with Fairchild PT-19 before he was rejected for further flying training.
 He applied for Bombardier and took part in 19 combat missions, flying 150 combat hours.
 During a mission during the final days (on April 21, 1945) of the war, his bomber was shot down and he bailed out and was arrested, becoming a POW.
 He had the distinction to be a crew member of the last heavy bomber shot down during the war.
 He was released a few days later, on April 29, 1945.
 (Catherine Manners)

 Crew #769/487 or Richard J. Farrington Crew.
-Standing Left to Right: John C. Murphy (RN), John A. Perella (N), John A. Regan (CP), Richard J. Farrington (P), George E. Noe (PN), Chris Manners (B) Kneeling Left to Right: Robert E. Peterson (TG), John C. Brennan (WG), Jerome Barrett (FE), Howard G. Goodner (R/O), Albert Seraydarian (G) This was the last 466th BG and indeed the last 8th AF B-24 crew shot down in WW2.
-Manners and Seraydarian were able to bail out.
-Everyone else in the photo above was KIA.
+Standing Left to Right: John C. Murphy (RN), John A. Perella (N), John A. Regan (CP), Richard J. Farrington (P), George E. Noe (PN), Chris Manners (B) Kneeling Left to Right: Robert E. Peterson (TG), John C. Brennan (WG), Jerome Barrett (FE), Howard G. Goodner (R/O), Albert Seraydarian (G) This was the last 466th BG and indeed the last 8th AF B-24 crew shot down in WW2, only Manners and Seraydarian were able to bail out and survive.
 (Cathrine Manners & http://www.americanairmuseum.com/)

 "Your target for today is Bielefeld specifically, a railroad viaduct approximately two and one-half miles from the town.
 The bridge is 384 yards long and 72 feet high.”